uvarc/rc-website/content/post/2024-july-scratch-purge.md

 <code> check-scratch-for-purge > outfile </code>

 where <code>outfile</code> is the path of the file to which you wish to save the results.

+Alternatively, you can access the **Check Scratch For Purge** tool available in the *Utilities* dropdown on Open OnDemand.
+From there, you can view a list of files being purged and save the list to `/home`, `/scratch`, or download it locally.

 {{% /accordion-item %}}

 {{% accordion-item title="5.
 What should I do with files that I still need? " id="faq-5" %}}